A software program that runs on a computer or smartphone and are designed to carry out specific purposes.

 For example, Twitter is a front end tied to a server system that is owned by the company of the same name.
 So the application is where the users engage, feeding the backend.
 This is what allows companies of this nature to mine the data and sell it to advertisers.

-This uses the same front end/back end make.
+This uses the same front and back end structure.
 The difference is that, when blockchain is involved, the back end is the same for all applications tied to it.
 In other words, it reads the same data.
-Hence, each front is can decide what will show, can read and write to the network, yet has no ownership on the data.
+Hence, each application can decide what will show, can read and write to the network, yet has no ownership on the data.
 At the same time, accounts are accessed using a management system that is run by the chain.

 Applications become DApps when they interact with decentralized databases.

 As a rule, it is suggested that the following criteria be met to be a DApp.

 - DApp must be secured with a cryptographic token